alexmarqs/real-estate-ai-app/README.md

 ## Technical Notes 📝

 I'm using custom hooks for the generation / API call.
-However you could use a library like [react-query](https://react-query.tanstack.com/) (`mutateAsync`) to trigger the API call and take advantage of all the features it provides out of the box.
+However you could use a library like [react-query](https://react-query.tanstack.com/) (mutations) to trigger the API call and take advantage of all the features it provides out of the box (loading, retry, etc.)

-Regarding the form, I'm just using `useRef` to get the values (instead of `useState` for performance reasons and to avoid re-renders).
-However you could use a library like [react-hook-form](https://react-hook-form.com/) to handle the form state and validation or just use the native `HTMLFormElement` API.

 ## Running locally 🏃‍♂️